uclaacm/hack-tooling-series/session-3-shellscripting/README.md

 <img src="images/zsh.png">

-By default, zsh comes with the Git plugin pre-installed.
-For those of you who are familiar with Git, zsh helps a lot because it shows you what branch you are currently in, for a directory initialized with Git.
-There are also shorthands for Git expressions.
+By default, zsh comes with the git plugin pre-installed.
+For those of you who are familiar with git, zsh helps a lot because it shows you what branch you are currently in, for a directory initialized with git.
+There are also shorthands for git expressions.
 For example:
 - `git status` -> gs
 - `git add --all` -> gaa
 - `git commit -m "commit message"` -> gcmsg "commit message"